bagwaa/richardbagshaw.co.uk/content/blog/javascript-and-the-meaning-of-this/index.md

 sayName.call(author) // Outputs Richard
 ```

-In this example we start off by declaring a simple Javascript function, this function is not part of any object and as you can see the `this` keyword is used within this function.
+In this example we start off by declaring a simple Javascript function, this function is not part of any object and as you can see the `this` keyword is used within the function.

-We also have an author object which contains a `name` and an `age`.
+We also have an `author` object which contains a `name` and an `age`.

-If we were to call the `sayName()` function on its own it would throw an error, this is because within the function, the `this` keyword doesn't reference anything.
+If we were to call the `sayName()` function on its own it would throw an error because within the function, the `this` keyword doesn't reference anything.

 We can explicitly set what the `this` keyword points to by using the `call()` function.
+Using the `call()` function like this gives our `sayName()` function a context to work in and points `this` to `author`.

 ```javascript
 sayName.call(author) // Outputs Richard